Travis Heying/Wichita Eagle

 She shows where a tree house stood, built by her dad.
 She indicates with her arms how big his garden had been.
 “He turned my bedroom into a nursery for plants when I was three, and I’d sleep with my brother in the bunk bed.
 I was so annoyed with my dad.
 But now you realize that kept him out of trouble.
 He was trying to stop.
 So it was plants—or murder.”

 She points to a depression in the grass: the grave of Patches, a pet dog long dead.
-The cops were so suspicious of BTK that they had dug up the dog’s remains to see whether BTK had buried any secrets with them.
+The cops were so suspicious of the BTK Killer that they had dug up the dog’s remains to see whether BTK had buried any secrets with them.
 He had not.

 But nothing about her life was spared, Kerri says.
 Not even the graves of long-dead dogs.